A Day in the Life at Estoril Elite Program

 • Tactical video or game analysis

-The coaching staff includes top-level UEFA-licensed coaches, fitness trainers, and sports scientists.
+The coaching staff includes top-level UEFA-licensed coaches, fitness trainers, and physiotherapists.
 Every detail is planned to support a player’s development across all areas—technical, tactical, physical, and mental.

 After morning training, players may take advantage of optional physio sessions, especially if they’re recovering from injury or feeling tightness.